 What’s unique about this product is that it uses green tea leaves to control odor and bacteria.

-Green tea leaves have astringent and anti-bacterial properties, which suppresses bacterial growth in the litter box, which reduces bad odors.
+Green tea leaves have astringent and anti-bacterial properties that suppress bacterial growth in the litter box and reduce bad odors.

 It also doesn’t have any silica dust, so it’s suitable for people and animals with respiratory problems.